Ichimonji10/cfg/ansible/roles/btrfs_balance/README.rst

-btrfs-scrub
+btrfs_balance
 =============

-Periodically scrub a btrfs filesystem.
+Periodically balance a btrfs filesystem.

-Let the scrub occur infrequently, such as once a month.
+Let the balance occur infrequently, such as once a month.

 Example Playbook
 ----------------